Digital-Vault/GroceryApp/BTS530/Iteration4.md

 2. System removes item from grocery list and updates the database.
 3. System adds the item to the fridge list.
 4. System shows a notification that the item has been moved.

+### Sort Items
+### Actors
+* User

+### Trigger
+User taps on triple dots button on top right corner.

+### Pre-Condition
+User is logged in and is on the main page.

+### Post-Condition
+Items are sorted based on the user's preference.

+### Normal Flow
+1. User taps on the triple dot button on the top right corner and selects a sorting option.
+2. System sorts all the items based on the selected option and displays it.